 Cable and satellite TV can get expensive.
 I know.
 We are still using satellite TV, and paying $92 a month for it.

 And we don’t even have a premium package.
-At some point, though, I hope to convince my husband that he doesn’t need the TV for the sports, and that we can find other ways to keep up with his favorite teams.
+At some point, though, I hope to convince my husband that he doesn’t need the TV for sports and that we can find other ways to keep up with his favorite teams.

 I’m even preparing for the day that we can ditch the paid TV and just go straight streaming online.